rutham5fo/QuickPage/README.md

 &emsp; (1) Low latency allocation with O(1) time complexity (3 cycles for valid reply, pipelined).\
 &emsp; (2) Low latency deallocation with O(1) time complexity (5 cycles for valid reply, pipelined).\
 &emsp; (3) Low latency virtual to physical address translation.
 This metric is a bit tricky to quantify,
-&emsp;&emsp;&nbsp; at the moment the translator is capable of supporting 1~2 cycle latency for translating addresses
+&emsp;&emsp;&nbsp; at the moment the translator is capable of supporting 0~2 cycle latency for translating addresses
-&emsp;&emsp;&nbsp; within a block (a set of frames), plus the added single cycle latency to switch between blocks.\
+&emsp;&emsp;&nbsp; within a block (a group of frames), plus the added single cycle latency to switch between blocks.\
 &emsp; (4) Support for multiple concurrent translation ports that are scalable, to support multiple PUs.

 ## Concept